 I like to use essential oils that are distilled from the roots of a plant whenever I need to feel grounded.
 Roots are the very definition of grounding – they provide stability and connection for a plant and will nourish your own ability to connect and stabilize yourself.

-Here are three of my favorite root essential OILS to keep you grounded:
+My favorite root essential OIL to keep you grounded:

 Vetiver (Vetiveria zizanoides)

 Vetiver essential oil comes from the roots of a tropical grass originally from India and Sri Lanka, but the plant is now grown in many tropical countries.

 Vetiver is known as “the oil of tranquility” and it is incredibly grounding and stabilizing.
 The essential oil is deeply calming, balancing and restorative.
 Vetiver promotes rejuvenation on all levels and aids relaxation.

 When we fully engage with a scent and it becomes our focus, we can detach from busy distracting thoughts and experience a state of mindfulness and reflective awareness.

 Start or end the day by creating an aromatherapy ritual to ground yourself.